• Skip to primary navigation

 A burglary occurs in Florida when someone enters “a dwelling, a structure, or a conveyance” and intends to commit a crime there.
 Florida recognizes three “degrees” of burglary, which are first-, second-, and third-degree burglary.
 But every Florida burglary is a felony, and a conviction can put someone in prison for at least five years.

-Burglary makes us think of a thief wearing a ninja mask, climbing through a window, and stuffing cash or jewelry into a bag – what we see on television or in the movies.
+Burglary may make you think of a thief wearing a ninja mask, climbing through a window, and stuffing cash or jewelry into a bag — what you see on television or in the movies.
 In real life, most burglaries are far less dramatic.
-Here’s what you may not know about burglary charges:

 1. The intended felony or misdemeanor does not have to be theft.
 It could be any crime ranging from vandalism to murder.